 WOOD VS. METAL BASEBALL BATS FOR KIDS

-Youth bats can be made from wood or metal, each of which has its own pros and cons.
+Youth bats can be made from wood or metal, and each have their own unique properties.
 Which should you buy to help your child develop the swing that will set them apart at the next level?

-A wood bat, on the other hand, is better balanced and properly weighted, assuming the manufacturer adheres to proper design and weight tolerances, critical to developing a real baseball swing.
-They help young players do more than make contact with the ball – they help kids learn the fundamental mechanics that produce great, level swings.
-When you hit the ball with a wood bat, it will go!
-When you don’t (unlike metal), it won’t and you will get a little sting in your hands, which is great tactile feedback.
-Practicing with wood unmasks issues with young players' swings - giving them the opportunity to work with their coach to fix these problems before they start playing competitively at higher levels.
+A wood bat, on the other hand, is better balanced and properly weighted, which is critical to developing a good swing.
+Wood bats help young players do more than make contact with the ball—they help kids learn the fundamental mechanics that produce great, level swings.
+Practicing with wood bats gives them the opportunity to work with their coach to fix these problems before they start playing competitively at higher levels.

 Does your little leaguer dream of making it to the Show?
 Does your middle school player want to make varsity and earn scholarship playing at the next levels?
 A properly weighted, well-crafted wood baseball bat could be the best investment you can make to develop their game.

-Beyond materials, youth wood bats also come in a variety of lengths and weights.
-That means that kids of all ages and sizes can find the right size bat.
+Youth wood bats also come in a variety of lengths and weights.
+That means that kids of all ages and sizes can find the right-sized bat.
 Bat weight is the most important thing to consider when buying a youth bat.

-A heavy bat may cause youth players to drop their shoulders and turn their wrist, resulting in slowed bat speed and less contact with the ball.
+A heavy bat may cause youth players to drop their shoulders and turn their wrist, resulting in slowed bat speed and poor contact with the ball.
 Often, a heavy bat swing for a youth looks like he or she is chopping at the ball.
-Swinging a bat that’s too heavy will cause players to lose all the swing technique benefits that come from using a wood bat.
+Swinging a bat that’s too heavy will hinder players learning the proper swing technique that comes from using a wood bat.

-Subsequently, using a bat that is too light, as is the case with most metal bats, also prevents a child from developing a correct swing technique.
-Typically, this comes through in the form of a looping, golf-like swing from low to high.
-While it makes for fast bat speed, it produces many fly balls.
-When you get a properly weighted bat in the appropriate length, the benefits of wood will appear in your youth’s at bat: a nice level swing turns fly balls into line drives.
-Suddenly balls are going to the wall and beyond.
-That level swing is the real baseball swing that comes from a properly weighted wood bat.
+On the other hand, using a bat that’s too light, as is the case with most metal bats, also prevents little leaguers from developing a good swing.
+Typically, their swing is looping and golf-like from low to high.
+While lighter bats make for fast bat speed, the upward swing produces many fly balls.
+When you get a properly weighted bat of the appropriate length, the benefits of wood will appear in your youth’s at bat: a nice level swing turns fly balls into line drives.

 HIT IT OUT OF THE PARK